Study Groups

 Wednesday Women's Bible Study

-Women’s Wednesday Bible study will resume on Wednesday, January 15 with a study on David, Seeking a Heart Like His by Beth Moore.
+Women’s Wednesday Bible Study is doing a study on David, Seeking a Heart Like His by Beth Moore.

-This is an 11 week study that will run on Wednesdays from 10:00 to 12:00ish.
+This study will run on Wednesdays from 10:00 to 12:00ish.
 Anyone who would like to go to lunch afterwards is more than welcome.

 Become a woman after God's own heart.
 If you've ever experienced doubt, temptations, inconsistencies, losses or anguish over family problems, join Beth Moore on an exciting and intimate journey to know King David, the man after God's own heart.

-Please join us for the 11 weeks or even a few if that is all you can do.
+Please join us!
 We would love to have you!
 Contact Cindy for information or to sign-up.

 Tuesday Study Group

-This is a Tuesday Study group meeting at the home of Charles and Amy Jordan.
+The Tuesday Study group meets at the home of Charles and Amy Jordan.
 This group, led by Charlie, hosted by Amy has been meeting for over a decade.
-They are currently studying Luke's Gospel.
-Everyone at Messiah and their guests are invited to attend.
-The study has a dinner at 6pm, followed by a discussion about 6:45, and ends with prayer service of Compline at 8pm.
-Email Charlie for more information or go to www.ancientanglican.com.
+Email cjordan@pearcelawgroup.com for more information, or to receive the Bible Study emails.

 Sunday Servers